Ère des attentats: Arrest, Véry bombing, trial of Ravachol

-Despite these measures, the state was outmanoeuvered by Ravachol’s defense, led by Louis Lagasse.
+Despite these measures, the state was outmanoeuvered by Ravachol's defense, led by Louis Lagasse.
 Lagasse succeeded in widely publicising anarchist ideals and subverting the usual course of terrorist trials—where the accused was dehumanised and the restoration of order is the central narrative.
 One striking example of this was the rumor that Pierre Martinet, an imprisoned individualist anarchist theorist, had been invited by Ravachol to testify and explain the motives behind his actions.
 Ravachol was convicted alongside Simon, though with mitigating circumstances, while Soubère and Jas-Béala were acquitted.
 Initially sentenced to hard labour, Ravachol was instead put on trial a second time—this time for common-law crimes.

 During this second trial, he attempted to deliver a speech in defense of anarchism (preserved as Ravachol's Forbidden Speech), but the judge denied him the right to say it.
 He was ultimately sentenced to death.
 After his condemnation, Ravachol declared:

+May my innocent victims understand and forgive me. [...]
+Long live anarchy!